Installation Step 7: Install the Boundary Wire

 To Attach the Boundary Wire to an Existing Fence

-The Boundary Wire of the SportDOG Brand® In-Ground Fence™ System can be attached to a chain link fence, split rail fence, or a wooden privacy fence, though this is not recommended.
+The Boundary Wire of the SportDOG® Brand In-Ground Fence™ System can be attached to a chain link fence, split rail fence, or a wooden privacy fence, though this is not recommended.
 The Boundary Wire can be attached as high as needed.
 However, make sure the Boundary Width is set at a high enough range for the dog to receive the signal.
-If using a Double Loop with an existing fence at least three feet tall, run the Boundary Wire on top of the fence and return it on the bottom of the fence to get the three to five foot separation needed.
+If using a Double Loop with an existing fence at least 1 metre tall, run the Boundary Wire on top of the fence and return it on the bottom of the fence to get the 1 to 1.5 metre separation needed.

 - Chain Link Fence (7A): Weave Boundary Wire through the links or use plastic quick ties.